pryv/example-apps-web/onboarding/README.md

 We recommend to onboard users through the app authentication process, described here: https://api.pryv.com/reference/#authenticate-your-app

-Therefore, during boot, your app should initiate an [authentication request](https://api.pryv.com/reference/#auth-request) and present a view used for:
+Therefore, when boot, your app should initiate an [authentication request](https://api.pryv.com/reference/#auth-request) and present a view used for:

 - app authentication
   - sign in